 By Michael Lanza

 Olympic, Grand Canyon, Yosemite, Glacier, Zion, Grand Teton, Mount Rainier, Canyonlands, Sequoia, Great Smoky Mountains.
-To backpackers, these names read like a list of America’s greatest cathedrals in nature—and no surprise, because these parks hold some of the most scenic, adventurous, and coveted backpacking trips in the country.
+To backpackers, these names read like a list of America’s greatest cathedrals in nature—and no surprise, because these parks harbor some of the most scenic wilderness trails in the country.
 Hike any of them and it will earn a spot on your personal top-10 list.
-Knock off all 10 trips on this list and you will experience some of the finest landscapes not only in the nation, but on the planet.
+Knock off every trip on this list and you will experience some of the finest landscapes not only in the nation, but on the planet.

 Ready to be blown away?
-Scroll through this list and find your next unforgettable trip.
+Read on and discover your next unforgettable trip.

-Remember that all of these parks have permit systems that often require applying for a reservation several months in advance; find the smartest strategies for navigating that application process in my “10 Tips For Getting a Hard-to-Get National Park Backcountry Permit.”
+Remember that all of these parks require a backcountry permit, which can be hard to get; apply for a permit reservation as soon as they become available, often months in advance.
+Find the smartest strategies for navigating that application process in my “10 Tips For Getting a Hard-to-Get National Park Backcountry Permit.”

 The Wild Olympic Coast